fajarnugraha37/node-jest/README.md

   </a>
 </h1>
 <p align="center">
-  This guide provides a step-by-step process to create a Node.js application using TypeScript with ES Modules and Jest for unit testing.
+  This guide provides a step-by-step process to create a Node.js application using TypeScript with ES Modules, Jest and Supertest for unit testing.
 By the end, you'll have a fully functional project with a sample application, proper configurations, and example tests.
 </p>

 ---